Translate

 XV211 Lockheed Hercules C.1 LTW RAF.

-XV211 Lockheed Hercules C.1, accompanied by FT375 Havard IIB, sadly, was sold by Tender in May 1996 and became G-BWUL on the civil register.
+XV211 Lockheed Hercules C.1, accompanied by FT375 Havard IIB, was sadly sold by Tender in May 1996 and became G-BWUL on the civil register.

-XV208 Lockheed Hercules W.2 'Snoopy" operated by DERA/MRF.
+XV208 Lockheed Hercules W.2 'Snoopy' operated by DERA/MRF.

 XS596 Andover C.1 (DERA) modified to a (PR) photo-reconnaissance type and used for the British Open Skies Treaty flights.